CooperASC/cooperasc.github.com/_posts/notes/2013-04-30-interschool-meeting-devonn-francis.md

 -alumni auction gets snubbed by administation b/c admin wanted money from auction to go to the annual fund.
 -have seen messages from alumni who used to donate and now see how the BOT works.

 -It may be a good idea to work on this again when we are finished w/finals.
--
+But in the mean time we should look at the Arch. doc. and figure out what we would like to add within the existing Arch. doc.